RobinLeflond/android-dev-challenge-compose/README.md

 ## :bulb: Motivation and Context

 This proyect was realised for the Android Dev Challenge Compose.
-I would its main strengths are the quality of the code and the design.
+I would say its main strengths are the quality of the code and the design.

 ## :camera_flash: Screenshots